vncg/react-admin/docs/Theming.md

 ## Replacing The AppBar

-For more drastic changes of the top component, you will probably want to create an `<AppBar>` from scratch instead of just passing children to react-admin's `<AppBar>`.
+For more drastic changes of the top component, you will probably want to create an `<AppBar>` from scratch instead of just passing children to vn-kooch-react-admin's `<AppBar>`.

-By default, React-admin uses [Material-ui's `<AppBar>` component](https://material-ui.com/api/app-bar/) together with [react-headroom](https://github.com/KyleAMathews/react-headroom) to hide the `AppBar` on scroll.
+By default, vn-kooch-react-admin uses [Material-ui's `<AppBar>` component](https://material-ui.com/api/app-bar/) together with [react-headroom](https://github.com/KyleAMathews/react-headroom) to hide the `AppBar` on scroll.
 Here is an example top bar rebuilt from scratch to remove the "headroom" effect:

 ```jsx
 // in src/MyAppBar.js